JackDarnell/Airsync-Platform/PHASE_1_SPECIFICATION.md

 ---

+## Multi-Room Audio Support

+**Multi-room sync and stereo pairing are natively supported** through shairport-sync's AirPlay 2 implementation.
+Users can create speaker groups and stereo pairs directly from iOS Control Center without any additional configuration.

+This includes:

+- **Multi-room sync**: Play the same audio on multiple AirSync receivers simultaneously
+- **Stereo pairing**: Pair two receivers as left/right channels
+- **Volume control**: Independent or grouped volume adjustment
+- **Seamless handoff**: Move audio between rooms

+No additional Phase 1 work is required for these features - they work out of the box via AirPlay 2.

+---

 ## Future Considerations (Not in Scope)

-These are explicitly **out of scope** for Phase 1 but inform architectural decisions:
+These features are explicitly **out of scope** for Phase 1 but the architecture is designed to support future extensions through:

-- Multi-room sync / stereo pairing
-- Dolby Atmos spatial audio
-- Voice assistant integration
-- Web dashboard UI
-- Local TTS/STT processing

-The Phase 1 architecture supports these through:

-- Hardware profile system (features scale with capability)
-- Modular package structure (easy to add `voice-assistant/` later)
+- Modular package structure (easy to add new modules later)
 - Extensible protocol definitions
-- Cluster-ready discovery layer
+- Hardware capability detection system (can be expanded for new features)

 ---